Lochnivar/ashverse/books/book-01-the-match/README.md

 The match has been struck.

-Through the eyes of the Fairfax and Meade families, and those who find themselves standing closest to the fire, we witness the birth of a new North America.
+Through the eyes of the Fairfax and Haskell families, and those who find themselves standing closest to the fire, we witness the birth of a new North America.
 The Confederacy struggles to survive as a nation.
 Native American tribes, seeing opportunity in the continent's division, begin to consolidate into sovereign super-states.
 And in the West, California watches and waits, quietly planning its own path.

 This is not a story about who was right.
 This is a story about what happens when everyone is wrong, and the continent must learn to live with the consequences.

 ## Core Plot
 The novella opens with the exact moment of divergence: Lee's death in his tent at ~10:30 p.m. on July 1, 1863.
 The narrative follows Longstreet's long night of decision—alone with Lee's body, Davis's sealed envelope, and the weight of command.
 At 4:12 a.m. on July 2, he makes the fateful choice to withdraw, writing the order that changes everything: "We leave the field to the enemy, but we take the war with us."

 The war continues but takes a different trajectory.
 Longstreet's withdrawal preserves the Army of Northern Virginia, and the war continues in a different form, eventually ending with a negotiated peace on March 31, 1865 that preserves Confederate independence.
-The narrative follows multiple perspectives: members of the Fairfax and Meade families, Longstreet and other military leaders, politicians, and ordinary people caught in the changing tides.
+The narrative follows multiple perspectives: members of the Fairfax and Haskell families, Longstreet and other military leaders, politicians, and ordinary people caught in the changing tides.

 This is the single heartbeat—Lee's death—that saves the Confederacy (they win independence) but dooms American unity (the continent is permanently divided).
 The match has been struck.
 The fire will follow.